cavos-labs/forezy-mobile/.github/pull_request_template.md

 > - ✅ Test output showing all unit tests pass
 > - ✅ Link to deployed preview if available

 ---

-## 🗒️ TODOs

-List any tasks that must be completed before merging.
-Helps keep everyone aligned and avoid partial work.

-- [ ] Add unit tests for new functionality
-- [ ] Update related documentation if needed
-- [ ] Refactor duplicated logic in `AuthProvider`
-- [ ] Confirm new styles match the Figma design
-- [ ] Double-check error handling for edge cases

-> **Tip:**
-> Use clear checklists for any extra steps your PR needs.

----